james-jamshed/DevTinder/homework.md

 -Diffrenece between Javascript and JSON
 -Add the express.json middleware to your app
--Make your signup API dynamic to recive data from the user
+-Make your signup API dynamic to recive data from the user -User.findOne() with duplicate email ids, which one will return -API Get user by email
+-API -FEED API-GET/feed -get all the users from the database